Quantum plasmons with optical-range frequencies in doped few-layer graphene: Abstract

 \section{Abstract}

-Doped graphene can support plasmon modes, but the limited range of doping achieved by gating prevents their frequency from reaching the visible to infrared range.
+Although plasmon modes exist in doped graphene, the limited range of doping achieved by gating restricts the plasmon frequencies to a range that does not include visible and infrared.
 Here we show, through the use of first-principles calculations, that the high levels of doping achieved by lithium intercalation in bilayer and trilayer graphene shift the plasmon frequencies into the visible range.
-To obtain physically meaningful results, we introduce a correction of the effect of plasmon interaction across the vacuum in a periodic cell by employing transparent boundary conditions in the direction perpendicular to the layers, a significant improvement over the Exact Coulomb cutoff technique employed in earlier works.
+To obtain physically meaningful results, we introduce a correction of the effect of plasmon interaction across the vacuum separating periodic images of the doped graphene layers, consisting of transparent boundary conditions in the direction perpendicular to the layers; this represents a significant improvement over the Exact Coulomb cutoff technique employed in earlier works.
+The resulting plasmon modes are due to local field efffects and the non-local response of the material to external electromagnetic fields, requiring a fully quantum mechanical treatment.
 We describe the features of these quantum plasmons, including the dispersion relation, losses and field localization.
 Our findings point to a strategy for fine-tuning the plasmon frequencies in graphene and other two dimensional materials.

 \keywords{visible plasmons, bilayer/trilayer graphene, nano-plasmonics, Li intercalation}